 Here, I point out an additional cross-linguistic similarity.
-In many languages, e.g. Romance, pronominal objects that obligatory move are realized as verb-adjacent clitics, (30).
+In certain Romance languages, e.g. Standard French, pronominal objects that obligatory move are realized as verb-adjacent clitics, (30).
 I suggest that the Aleut example in (29b) displays an analogous effect.